Citizen scientists to help map the reef

 Dr Beaman said the 3D depth data will be also shared with the International Hydrographic Organization’s Data Centre for Digital Bathymetry and the Australian Hydrographic Office.

-Images and video available here.
-Includes 3D images of the seafloor along much of eastern Australia and the Great Barrier Reef.
+Images and video are available.
+They include 3D images of the seafloor along much of eastern Australia and the Great Barrier Reef.
 Please credit “Australian Hydrographic Office and Geoscience Australia and James Cook University”.

-Aerial vision of the expedition vessel ARGO in action available here.
+Aerial vision of the expedition vessel ARGO in action is available.
 Please credit “Biopixel”.

 Dr Robin Beaman (Dr Beaman works at JCU’s Cairns campus).